 At this time, the Department of Health Services recommends that schools cancel or postpone all in-person ceremonies for spring and summer graduations.
-Public gatherings such as traditional graduation ceremonies are not advised until the state has met benchmarks articulated in the state’s Badger Bounce Back plan and the state determines that it is safe to do so.
+Public gatherings such as traditional graduation ceremonies are not advised until the state has met benchmarks articulated in Wisconsin's roadmap to reopen and the state determines that it is safe to do so.

 Currently, DHS recommends that individuals avoid all public and private gatherings of any number of people that are not part of a single household or living unit.
 This applies to events like traditional graduations.
 The state will re-evaluate this recommendation on in-person public events once the state has seen a sustained downward trajectory in COVID-19.
 This is a rapidly changing and evolving situation, but it is unlikely that any large gatherings would be recommended throughout the summer.

 Any graduation event held at this time should be virtual or non-contact, and should not physically convene groups of people together.